SWORDFISH SPORT FISHING:

 When it came up, we were ready!
 I had brought my flying gaff, and my friend Jim Mulcahy had his 2 straight gaffs (we were fishing his open fisherman out of Key Largo , just the two of us).
 As the swordfish came up off the port stern corner as we were going forward, it turned to it's right crossing our transom about 10' down and 15' out.
 The small spreader lights lit up the side of the fish and we could see it was a nice size swordfish.
 As it came up the starboard side, Jim put his boat in neutral and gaffed the swordfish in the head with a straight gaff.
 I put the rod in a rod holder, and ran up to the bow, grabbed the flying gaff, and gaffed the swordfish in the head again.

 What a swordfish!
 It was big, for a swordfish down in Florida , now.
 We estimate it was +180 lbs. (we called the second swordfish 90 lbs. which actually weighed 98 lbs. at the dock 2 hours later).
 We had to core the fish out to get it in the fish box.
-We got some great pictures which I will post as soon as I get my software from my scanner reloaded.
+We got some great pictures which are in the photo gallery.

 The second swordfish hit about an hour later.
 I fought it for 30 minutes.
 This swordfish again made two nice runs: one about 200 yards, the second about 100 yards.
 We got on the swordfish quickly after the second run.
 As it came up to the surface it waved its broadbill out of water.
 What a sight in the "full moon!"
 We backed down to the swordfish and gaffed it, right away.
 It was a respectable swordfish, about 100lbs.